mjcheetham/git-credential-manager/docs/configuration.md

 ### credential.azreposServicePrincipalSecret

-Specifies the client secret for the [service principal][service-principal] when performing Microsoft authentication for Azure Repos with [credential.azreposServicePrincipalSecret][credential-azrepos-sp] set.
+Specifies the client secret for the [service principal][service-principal] when performing Microsoft authentication for Azure Repos when [credential.azreposServicePrincipal][credential-azrepos-sp] is set.

 #### Example